eigenreza/agentic-financial-risk-assistant/docs/eu_ai_act_mapping.md

 - The system runs in deterministic mode
 - The full risk dashboard (volatility, drawdown, VaR, ES, charts) remains functional
 - The agent panel is replaced by a clear message explaining how to enable the LLM
-- No safety controls are bypassed — the deterministic risk calculations apply the same limitations
+- No safety controls are bypassed, the deterministic risk calculations apply the same limitations

 ---